pkubioinformatics/nanoreviser/README.md

     $ cat ./nanorev_results/*.fastq > nanorev_results.fastq

 #### For training NanoReviser

 **NanoReviser_train.py** A training tools for generation model files for NanoReviser

+For training NanoReviser by data in ./unitest/training_data/fast5/ and reference genome in ./unitest/training_data/reference.fasta in order to get model files in ./model/unitest/ and result files in ./unitest/training_result/,the command line would be:

+    $ conda activate nanorev  #activate the python enviroment for nanoreviser
+    $ pyton NanoReviser_train.py -d ./unitest/training_data/fast5/ -r ./unitest/training_data/reference.fasta -o ./unintest/training_results/ -m unitest

+This command will generate two model files in ./model/unitest and two summery files in ./unitest/training_data/

 ## Citation